Updated: August 2025

 So you should identify the minimum amount of personal data you need to fulfil your purpose.
 You should hold that much information, but no more.

-This is the first of three principles about data standards, along with accuracy and storage limitation.
+This is the first of three principles about data standards, along with accuracy and storage limitations.

 The accountability principle means that you need to be able to demonstrate that you have appropriate processes to ensure that you only collect and hold the personal data you need.

 Also bear in mind that the UK GDPR says individuals have the right to complete any incomplete data which is inadequate for your purpose, under the right to rectification.
-They also have right to get you to delete any data that is not necessary for your purpose, under the right to erasure (right to be forgotten).
+They also have the right to request that you delete any data that is not necessary for your purpose, under the right to erasure (right to be forgotten).

 The UK GDPR does not define these terms.
 Clearly, though, this will depend on your specified purpose for collecting and using the personal data.
 It may also differ from one individual to another.